ClaudioESSilva/PowerShellModulesCentral/Modules/FixDaDatabase.md

 # Name: FixDaDatabase

 ## Description:
 This module has been created to remediate a common problem with Direct Access servers.
 It can determine if an Index is present for in the Direct Access Database.
-And it can either remove and create that index.
+It can either remove or create the index using the functions in the module.

 | Works with | Author(s) | Project URL(s) | Creation Date | Tags |
 |------------|--------|-------------------|---------------|------|